glimpsedev/construction-sales-tracker/replit.md

 ## Overview

 Construction Sales Tracker is a comprehensive web application designed to help construction sales professionals manage and track job sites in California through an interactive mapping interface.
-The application integrates with Dodge Data & Analytics to automatically import thousands of California construction project data and provides tools for visualizing, filtering, and managing construction opportunities on a map-based interface.
+The application integrates with Dodge Data & Analytics via CSV import functionality to process thousands of California construction project records with intelligent duplicate handling and provides tools for visualizing, filtering, and managing construction opportunities on a map-based interface.

-The system features real-time job site tracking, automated data scraping from construction databases, document processing capabilities for extracting project information, and comprehensive filtering and search functionality.
-Users can view construction projects on an interactive map, manage equipment assignments, process uploaded documents, and track project status updates.
+The system features comprehensive job tracking with viewed/unviewed status, note-taking capabilities, CSV import with duplicate detection, automated data collection from government APIs, document processing capabilities, and email automation for equipment management.
+Users can import Dodge CSV files, view construction projects on an interactive map with color-coded status indicators, mark jobs as viewed, add personal notes, manage equipment assignments, and track project status updates.

 ## User Preferences